HappySpring/Easy_NetCDF/Readme.md

 + varname   [char]: name of the variable (e.g., 'sst' or 'ssh')

 + dim_name  [cell]: name of dimensions related to the variable specified above, like {'lon'}, {'lon','lat'}, {'lon', 'lat', 'depth, 'time'}.
-Dimensions with customed limits must be listed here here.
+Dimensions with custom limits must be listed here.
 Other dimensions are optional.

 + dim_limit [cell]: limits of dimensions in a cell. (e.g., {[-85 -55 ], [-inf inf]}).
 Please provide limits in the same order as they are listed in `dim_name`.

 + time_var_name [char, optional]: name of the variable for time.

-  - **If this is not empty, the limit for time in `dim_limit` can be given in a "matlab units" (days since 0000-01-00 00:00) or created by `datenum`.**
+  - **If this is not empty, the limit for time in `dim_limit` can be given in a "MATLAB units" (days since 0000-01-00 00:00) or created by `datenum`.**
-  - If this is not empty, the time in `out_dim` will be given in "matlab units" (days since 0000-01-00 00:00).
+  - If this is not empty, the time in `out_dim` will be given in "MATLAB units" (days since 0000-01-00 00:00).

 + dim_varname   [cell, optional]: name of the variable defining the axis at each dimension.